 When companies utilize automation in warehouse management, they deal with their most complicated challenges.
 That includes tasks that put workers at risk, jobs people don’t want or like to do, and tasks that are more difficult for people to manage physically.
 Then, those workers – many of whom are hired for their skills – can be tasked with positions that involve creativity and ingenuity.

-What Type of Warehouse Management Automation Is Best Suited for Your Operation?
+What Type of Warehouse Management Automation Is Best Suited for Your Operations?

 Automation can work in various components of the warehouse, including doing everything from packing to shipping.
-Some commonly used adoptions of warehouse automation technology include:
+Some commonly used adoptions of warehouse automation solutions include:

 - Shuttle systems